How the halls got their names

 Kamm Hall

-Kamm Hall is named after Dr. Robert B. Kamm, who served as the 13th president of OSU from 1966 to 1977.
+Kamm Hall is named after Dr. Robert B. Kamm and wife, Maxine.
+He served as the 13th president of OSU from 1966 to 1977.
 In 1988, Kamm received the Henry G. Bennett Distinguished Service Award for outstanding citizenship and leadership, Oklahoma State's highest honor.
 He was inducted into three halls of fame, including the Oklahoma Hall of Fame (1972), the Oklahoma Educators Hall of Fame (1987) and the College of Education Hall of Fame (2000).

 Kerr Hall (now closed)